Tampa Bay Rays: The Rookie

-Jim Morris spent parts of two seasons with the Tampa Bay Devil Rays as a reliever, pitching 15 innings in 21 games, with an earned run average of 4.80 and no decisions.

 Rays fandom

-Although widespread support has been slow to build with the lack of success in its first ten seasons, it has taken some cues from the powerhouses of the American League East.
-Whereas Red Sox fans are referred to as Red Sox Nation, the Orioles fan base is referred to Birdland, and Yankee fans are referred to as Yankees Universe (and the team itself being called the "Evil Empire"), the Rays have adopted the term Rays Republic for their fan base.
-The team has also had its fair share of notable fans and outrageous fan traditions over the years.

 Mascots

 The Rays have two primary mascots, Raymond and DJ Kitty.

 Raymond was introduced during the team's inaugural season in 1998, and is referred to as a "seadog."
 Raymond interacts with fans throughout the stadium prior to each home game, and can be seen rallying fans throughout games, either by walking through the stands, or climbing on top of the home dugout.
 After each Rays win at home, Raymond will wave a large "Rays Win" flag in the outfield.

 DJ Kitty was introduced in 2010, initially through a video that would play on the scoreboard whenever the game situation called for a rally, in which a large anthropomorphic cat, wearing a Rays jersey, appeared on the screen wielding a turntable similar to those used by rap DJs.
 Loud music is played over the PA system while the arrival of DJ Kitty is proclaimed on display boards throughout the ballpark.
 Similarly to Raymond, DJ Kitty will interact with fans and pose for pictures in the stadium prior to each home game, and participates in activities with Raymond, including a mascot race and other between-inning entertainment.
 The character was created by Rays entertainment director Lou Costanza in an attempt to rally the Rays players and the fans at Tropicana Field.